Crickets

 Those tools are great for planning.
 Crickets watches what actually happens on GitHub: is a user waiting on a reply, does a bug have no owner, is a PR blocking someone.
 It's complementary, not a replacement.

-No. Crickets installs as a GitHub App with read-only access to issues, PRs, and comments only.
+No. Crickets reads issues, PRs, and comments, and a small number of config files (package.json and composer.json) to detect your tech stack.
 Source code is never read or stored.
 Any admin on your org can verify the exact permissions directly in GitHub before installing.

 About two minutes.
 Install the GitHub App on your organisation, pick the repos you want to monitor, and you're done.
 No migration, no code changes, no config files.